pydanny/pydanny.github.com/packages/python_slugify_p1.rst

 Works!
 Hooray!

-However, please note that unlike the Django-only **unicode-slugify** package which preserves the non-ASCII characters, **awesome-slugify** transformed the German 'ß' into the ASCII equivalent.
+However, please note that unlike the Django-only **unicode-slugify** package which preserves the non-ASCII characters, **awesome-slugify** transformed the German 'ß' into an ASCII substitution of 'ss'.
 This is similar to how the popular `python-slugify`_ package works.
 While this behavior of translating unicode to ASCII might work for English-only sites, it's not so useful for the rest of the world.
 Fortunately, **awesome-slugify** also provides the incredibly useful ``slugify_unicode()`` function:

 .. _`python-slugify`: https://pypi.python.org/pypi/python-slugify